Vizrt Updates its Render Engine and MAM System for New Media Workflows

 At The Big AR Show, Motion Analysis Corp is handling all of the motion capture work for the presentations.
 From their own stand at IBC, they are delivering robust, real-time retargeted skeleton data directly into the Viz Engine as a live stream.
 The results are a completely interactive AR 3D model interacting with the presenter during the presentation.

 Vizrt is partnering with tracking company Ncam Technologies and Unreal Engine.
 The three companies have been developing AR tools for esports.
-Vizrt and Ncam will introduce a new integration between Vizrt’s real-time engine, Viz Engine, and the UE4 plug-in for the latest version of Unreal Engine 4.20.
-This new architecture, Ncam AR, enables users to combine template-based graphics and texts with Unreal Engine game assets and graphic environments, to create realistic looking graphics supporting storytelling within live production.
+Vizrt and Ncam will introduce a new integration between Viz Engine, and the UE4 plug-in for the latest version of Unreal Engine 4.20.
+This new architecture, Ncam AR, enables users to combine template-based graphics and texts with Unreal Engine game assets and graphic environments, to create realistic looking graphics supporting storytelling within live productions.

 Viz Engine is format agnostic, which means that companies that use it and want to move forward with evolving IP standards will be able to maintain their graphics rendering, clip players, audio, downstream keyers and DVEs.
 In other words, their video, audio and graphics systems will continue to perform regardless of the choice of format they use within new SMPTE 2110 IP-based systems.